tapageur/workspace-dayz-havoc/documentation/mods-infos.md

 | Key binding | Description |
 |-------------|-------------|
 | `B`         | (When in inventory) Toggle highlight for player better inspection of inventory |

+### BodyBags

+* Time between player death and the body bag spawning, default: 180 seconds
+* Max lifetime of the bodybag, default: 24 hours

 ### Building Fortifications